The Administrative Services Office (ASO) provides administrative support to all programs of the Smithsonian Institution Libraries

 The Smithsonian Libraries is proud to be one of the founding members of the BHL - a consortium of major natural history, botanical, and research libraries.

-The Digital Library department manages the projects, programs, and services which make up our Digital Library including high quality digitization services through our imaging center.
+The Digital Library Department manages the projects, programs, and services which make up our Digital Library including high quality digitization services.

 The Director's Office includes the Director, Deputy and Assistant Directors, as well as the Advancement Office.